dsccommunity/AuditPolicyDsc/README.md

 ## Versions

 ### Unreleased
+Moved auditpol call to external process
 ### 1.1.0.0

 * Added the AuditPolicyCsv resource.

 ### 1.0.0.0

 * Initial release with the following resources:

   * AuditPolicySubcategory
   * AuditPolicyOption